Recommendations for UK supermarkets – 2024 update

 • Create forums to bring farmers together to share tips and advice on protecting pollinators.

-6. Immediately end the sale of synthetic pesticide products from both their garden and pet care ranges in their stores and online, and increase the offer of non-chemical alternatives.
+5. Immediately end the sale of synthetic pesticide products from both their garden and pet care ranges in their stores and online, and increase the offer of non-chemical alternatives.
+Stop selling biocidal products (such as ant and cockroach sprays and powders) which contain active substances classified as Highly Hazardous Pesticides.

 • Detailed results of their residue testing programme for the past three years.